merzlab/QUICK-docs/docs/source/installation-guide.rst

 **NOTE:** We recommend that the CUDA/MPI+CUDA and HIP/MPI+HIP versions be executed only on dedicated GPU cards where no other tasks are being run.
 Performance is better on datacenter GPUs than on consumer GPUs.
-For MPI+CUDA and MPI+HIP versions, we also recommend that only one CPU core (MPI task) is used per GPU; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of GPUs.
+For the MPI+CUDA and MPI+HIP versions, we also recommend that only one CPU core (MPI process) is used per GPU; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of GPUs.

 Installation
 ------------

-Installation of QUICK requires that at least CMake/3.9.0 be installed in the target machine.
+Installation of QUICK requires that at least CMake v3.12.0 be installed in the target machine.
 To install QUICK using CMake, one must first create a build directory (separate from the source directory).
 After installation you can safely delete this build directory if you want to save disk space.
 Assuming the